makerdao/mips/MIP45/mip45.md

 #### `Dog` -- **ilk.chop** [wad]

 Liquidation Penalty per collateral (`ilk`).
-E.g. if there is a vault ready to be liquidated that has a debt of 1,000 DAI and `chop = 1.13 * WAD` (13% above), then the max amount to be raised by the auction will be 1,130 DAI.
+E.g., if there is a vault ready to be liquidated that has a debt of 1,000 DAI and `chop = 1.13 * WAD` (13% above), then the max amount to be raised by the auction will be 1,130 DAI.

 #### `Dog` -- **ilk.clip** [address]